l77l77/mbaytas.github.io/crazyflie.md

 with SyncCrazyflie(cf_uri, cf=Crazyflie(rw_cache='./cache')) as scf:

     # Set other things up
     ...

     # FLY
     while(fly == True):

         # Do flying things
         ...

     # Land
     ...
 ```

 ## Safety First

-Even though the Crazyflie is small and light, and generally not capable of serious damage; it has a very expensive self-harm habit – it's very effective at destroying its own bits and pieces when it crashes into walls and other things.
+Even though the Crazyflie is small and light, and generally not capable of serious damage; it has a very expensive self-harm habit – it's very effective at destroying its own bits and pieces when it crashes.
 We need to take some safety measures to protect the drone.

-We crashed our drones a lot while developing our prototypes, because the way that the Crazyflie's flight control is implemented out of the box is sensitive to tracking loss and sudden inputs.
-Thus, our safety measures concentrate on making sure that the drone stays in the mocap tracking volume, doesn't move too fast for it's own sake, and still manages to keeps calm if either of things fail.
+We crashed our drones a lot during development, because the way that the Crazyflie implements flight control out of the box is sensitive to tracking loss and sudden inputs.
+Thus, our safety measures concentrate on making sure that the drone stays in the mocap tracking volume, doesn't move too fast for it's own sake, and still manages to keeps calm if things go wrong.

 ![Virtual fence confining drone to a safe zone](/img/crazyflie_fence.png)